Jaesung-Jun/Cut-And-Save-Faces/README.md

 #  ●  imutils==0.5.3
 #  ●  PyQt5==5.14.1
 #
-# Probably, It can execute with higher versions of libraries.
+# Probably, CASF can be executed with higher versions of libraries.
 #
 $ pip install opencv-python
 $ pip install opencv-contrib-python